pezi/dart_periphery/README.md

 >
 >interface access in userspace Linux. c-periphery simplifies and consolidates the native Linux APIs to these interfaces. c-periphery is useful in embedded Linux environments (including Raspberry Pi, BeagleBone, etc. platforms) for interfacing with external peripherals. c-periphery is re-entrant, has no dependencies outside the standard C library and Linux, compiles into a static library for easy integration with other projects, and is MIT licensed

-**dart_periphery** binds the c-periphery library with help of the [dart:ffi](https://dart.dev/guides/libraries/c-interop) mechanism.
+**dart_periphery** binds the c-periphery library with the help of the [dart:ffi](https://dart.dev/guides/libraries/c-interop) mechanism.
 A glue library handles the Dart specfic parts.
 Nevertheless **dart_periphery** tries to be close as possible to the orginal library.
 See following [documentation](https://github.com/vsergeev/c-periphery/tree/master/docs).
 Thanks to **Vanya Sergeev** for his great job!

 ## Why c-periphery?